aligator/forge-ai/README.md

 go run .
 ```

-`docker compose up` starts Forgejo, creates an admin user, creates `forge-ai/demo`, creates one demo issue, and installs a webhook that points back to your host at `host.lima.internal:8080`. `go run .` starts `forge-ai` locally and creates its own dev token from the bootstrap login.
+`docker compose --profile host up` starts a host-dev Forgejo instance, creates an admin user, creates `forge-ai/demo`, creates one demo issue, and installs a webhook that points back to `go run .` on your host via `http://host.docker.internal:8080/webhook`. `go run .` starts `forge-ai` locally and creates its own dev token from the bootstrap login.

 The dev Compose setup uses the normal Forgejo image, pinned to `codeberg.org/forgejo/forgejo:15`.